 - 1. Maintain small class sizes which benefit student learning and adhere to the School Committee's Policy on Class Size and the requirements of the contract to operate the schools at Hanscom AFB.
 A review of projected enrollments using the district's cohort survival model will be presented with the Preliminary Budget, along with recommendations for changes in numbers of classrooms as required. - 2.
 Ensure that improvement initiatives are aligned with the District's strategic objectives and priorities.
 Potential improvement initiatives will be presented, along with a discussion of funding required. - 3.
 Maintain sufficient resources to sustain curriculum development initiatives. - 4.
 Maintain the School Committee's commitment to provide high quality professional development and mentoring for new teachers and administrators.
 The orientation and integration of new faculty into effective teaching teams remains an important consideration, and has been aided by the School Committee's support of the mentor teacher program. - 5.
 Comply with the criteria set forth in the contract to operate Hanscom schools and maintain comparability to the Lincoln program.
 Several factors will affect development of the Hanscom portion of the budget: - a.
 Careful consideration of this guideline may be required in light of the changing enrollment trend at the Hanscom schools; the housing project was completed in August 2011, and we are still experiencing an impact on enrollment. - b.
 The Department of Defense (DODEA) awarded a contract in February, 2012, so the price for various enrollment bands is known.
 Pending additional enrollment discussions, the administration recommends setting the Hanscom budget at the Band 3 (551-600 students) price. - c.
-Planning will continue for the replacement of the Hanscom Middle School, with construction anticipated to begin at the end of FY14. - 6.
+Planning will continue for the replacement of the Hanscom Middle School, currently under construction, with an anticipated completion in May 2016. - d.
+Planning will continue for the replacement of the Hanscom Primary School, with construction anticipated to begin at the beginning of FY17. - e.
+The portion of the Hanscom enrollment with special needs continues to increase. - 6.
 Carefully consider our role as stewards of Town and federal facilities, plan for sensible restorative and preventative maintenance, and consider historical spending patterns and current facilities assessments to develop maintenance budgets.
 This issue must be considered in light of the facilities projects under discussion at the Lincoln School and planned for the Hanscom schools.